Data Annotation

 A robust, AI-powered annotation platform

-Look for indicators that the company is product-led: actively developing new techniques for improving annotation quality and validating their advances, for example, through A/B testing, technical conferences, or peer-reviewed publications.
+Look for indicators that the company is product-led: actively developing new techniques for improving annotation quality and validating them through A/B testing, technical conferences, or peer-reviewed publications.

 A skilled workforce

-Ensure that annotators are specifically trained on your use case, and that you can remain in constant communication with labelers to help monitor quality, respond to edge cases, and iterate on instructions as you go.
-Look for evidence that your annotation partner understands the impact of the data on the AI models that are being developed and trained.
+Ensure annotators are specifically trained on your use case and that you can stay in constant communication with them to monitor quality, respond to edge cases, and refine instructions as you go.
+Look for evidence that the partner understands how the data affects the models being trained.

 Flexible engagement models

-Labeling needs change frequently during the course of model development, and your partner should have the ability to customize workflows and QA processes accordingly.
-You want to find a partner that has gone through the iterative process many times, and can scale with your projects on demand if needed.
+Labeling needs change frequently during model development, so your partner should be able to customize workflows and QA processes accordingly.
+Find a partner that has been through the iterative process many times and can scale with your projects on demand.

 Rigorous quality assurance (QA) processes